Sakai Tadatsugu: After Nobunaga's death

 Lake Suwa, Suwa city Nagano Prefecture.

-In June-October 29 of the same year, the Tenshō-Jingo War occurred among the Tokugawa clan, Hōjō clan, and Uesugi clan over control of the area of Kai Province (currently Gunma Prefecture), Shinano Province (currently Nagano Prefecture), and the Ueno region, which had been vacant since the destruction of Takeda clan and the death of Oda Nobunaga.
+Between June and October of the same year, the Tenshō-Jingo War started between the Tokugawa, Hōjō, and Uesugi clans over control of Kai Province (currently Gunma Prefecture), Shinano Province (currently Nagano Prefecture), and the Ueno region, vacant since the destruction of Takeda clan and the death of Oda Nobunaga.
 After Ieyasu returned to Mikawa, he led an army of 8,000 soldiers into Kai, Shinano, and Ueno, in order to annex it.
 However, an army of 55,000 men under the Hōjō clan crossed the Usui Pass to invade Shinano.
 Ieyasu dispatched Tadatsugu and Ogasawara Nobumine with a detachment to pacify Shinano, while Ieyasu took the main army to pacify Kai.
-However, Tadatsugu and Nobumine met with unexpected resistance from Suwa Yoritada, a former Takeda vassal who was now allied with the Hōjō clan.
-They were defeated by Moritada, and Tadatsugu's army was almost encircled.
-Tadatsugu then led a desperate breakthrough and broke the encirclement.
-He retreated into Wakamiko in Kai province, where he rejoin Ieyasu's main forces.
+Tadatsugu and Nobumine met with unexpected resistance from Suwa Yoritada, a former Takeda vassal now allied with the Hōjō clan.
+They were defeated by Moritada, and Tadatsugu's army was almost surrounded.
+Tadatsugu led a desperate breakthrough through enemy lines and retreated into Wakamiko, Kai province, where he joined Ieyasu's main forces.

 In Wakamiko, the confrontation lasted for 80 days without a clear result.
 During this period, Ieyasu acquired more than 800 former vassals of the Takeda clan from Kai.
-Later, in December, Tadatsugu led the army once again to subdue Suwa Yoritada at Suwa in Shinano, where Tadatsugu manage to subdue Yoritada and secure his surrender to the Tokugawa clan.
+In December, Tadatsugu led the army once again to subdue Suwa Yoritada at Suwa, Shinano.
+This succeeded, and Yoritada surrendered to the Tokugawa clan.